vashistpatel/uno/README.md

   Vethuson Amit - Timer Functionality, Game Logic Mayur Bhai - Socket I/O, File I/O, Game Logic Nirojan Arunakirinathan - Gradle build file, User interface, Game Logic

+How to use our application:
+The card deck at the bottom of the screen is player one and the deck at the top of the screen is player two.
+When you enter in the card position number to make your move, subtract the card position number by one and then enter in that number to make your move.